 "Rejoice!"
 Why?
 The reason was right before the women: Jesus himself, risen and alive!
-Overcome with the emotion of being in the presence of their living Saviour, they approached, took hold of his feet, and worshipped him.
+Overcome with the emotion upon being in the presence of their living Saviour, they approached, took hold of his feet, and worshipped him.

 Then Jesus said to them, "Do not be afraid."
-He rose from the dead, just as the angel said.
-He most certainly was their Messiah.
-The forgiveness and salvation he promised them were real.
+He had risen from the dead, just as the angel said.
+He was indeed their Messiah.
+The forgiveness and salvation He promised them were real.

 He went on to say, "Go, tell my brothers that they should go to Galilee, and there they will see me."
-He calls his disciples "brothers," Oh, what an outstanding term this is!
-Through faith in Christ, God has adopted us into his family.
+He calls His disciples "brothers."
+Oh, what an extraordinary term!
+Through faith in Christ, God has adopted us into His family.
 The LORD is our Father, and Jesus is our brother!
 What an incredible message of peace and joy Jesus gave these women.
 How happy they were to tell His disciples the good news.

 Brothers and sisters in Christ: Jesus is risen to give us joy!
-Through faith in his resurrection, we stand at peace with God.
-Because of what Jesus did, we know we will be raised to life when He comes again on the Last Day and see him as he truly is.
-Death cannot separate us from him.
-Death cannot separate believers from each other!
+Through faith in His resurrection, we stand at peace with God.
+Because of what Jesus did, we know we will be raised to life when He comes again on the Last Day and see him as He truly is.
+Death cannot separate us from Him, nor can it separate believers from one another!
 Because He lives, we too shall live.
 Therefore, brothers and sisters in Christ, rejoice: The Lord is risen!
 He is risen indeed!
 Amen.